DanielFLopez1620/learning_ros2/m02_ros2_communication/m02_ros2_communication.md

   - **```OnProcessComplete( target_action=<action>, on_completion=[ <process> ]```** : In case that the ```<action>``` is completed (launched with success but still running), launch the ```<process>``` considered.
   - **```OnProcessExit( target_action=<action>, on_exit=[ <process> ]```** : In case that the ```<action>``` exits (or ends), launch the ```<process>``` considered.
   - **```OnShutdown( target_action=<action>, on_shutdown=[ <process> ]```** : In case that the ```<action>``` the launch is asked for shutdown, it executes a final process.

+If you want to check on the usage of the last commands, you can explore the next launch files:

+- **[turtlesim_background.launch.py](/m02_ros2_communication/m02_ros2_with_py/launch/turtlesim_background.launch.py):** Oriented to use actions and substitutions to play with the background, while also executing commands from turtlesim.
+You can test it with:

+        ros2 launch m02_ros2_with_py turtlesim_background.launch.py
+        ros2 launch m02_ros2_with_cpp turtlesim_background.launch.py

+- **[turtlesim_spawn.launch.py](/m02_ros2_communication/m02_ros2_with_cpp/launch/turtlesim_spawn.launch.py):** Oriented to check events while spawing a turtle in the turtlesim world.
+You can execute it with:

+        ros2 launch m02_ros2_with_py turtlesim_spawn.launch.py
+        ros2 launch m02_ros2_with_cpp turtlesim_spawn.launch.py

 # Troubleshooting: